Robert Askins

-Robert Elwood Askins (January 7, 1919 – April 30, 2010) was an American murderer, sex offender and suspected serial killer from Washington, D.C. who was convicted for the fatal poisoning of Ruth McDonald in 1938, and was a prime suspect in two other murders committed decades apart.
+Robert Elwood Askins (January 7, 1919 – April 30, 2010) was an American murderer, sex offender, and suspected serial killer from Washington, D.C. who was convicted of fatally poisoning Ruth McDonald in 1938 and was a prime suspect in two other murders committed decades apart.
 He was also a suspect in the Freeway Phantom murders in the early 1970s, in which at least five girls and one woman were abducted and killed in the area.

 Murders

-Little is known about Askins' early life.
 In 1938, 19-year-old Askins was a member of the science club at Miner Teachers College.
-On December 28, he served cyanide-laced whiskey to five prostitutes at a brothel in Washington, D.C., and offered a reward to whoever could swallow it the fastest.
-31-year-old Ruth McDonald drank all of it, and was found dead by paramedics.
+On December 28, he served cyanide-laced whiskey to five sex workers at a brothel in Washington, D.C., and offered a $1 reward to whoever could swallow it the fastest.
+31-year-old Ruth McDonald drank all of it and was found dead by paramedics.

-Two days later, he stabbed a 26-year-old prostitute named Elizabeth Johnson to death at the same brothel.
-He was arrested, and during questioning he told police that he had contracted a disease from a prostitute and would "kill them all at one time if he could".
-He was sent to Gallinger Hospital for evaluation, where he would use a chair to assault three orderlies.
-During his murder trial, it was revealed that he was a police informant, aiding law enforcement in the arrests of prostitutes.
-He was committed to St. Elizabeth's Hospital in April 1939, after being declared criminally insane.
+Two days later, he stabbed a 26-year-old sex worker named Elizabeth Johnson to death at the same brothel.
+He was arrested, and during questioning, he told police that he had contracted a disease from a sex worker and would "kill them all at one time if he could".
+He was sent to Gallinger Hospital for evaluation.
+There, he assaulted three orderlies with a chair.
+During his murder trial, it was revealed that he was a police informant, aiding law enforcement in the arrests of sex workers.
+In April 1939, he was committed to St. Elizabeths Hospital after being declared criminally insane.

-He was released in 1951, and in April of the following year, he strangled 42-year-old Laura Cook to death.
-He was indicted in 1954 and accused of several other similar assaults, and was also retried for the 1938 murder, after it was determined that he was legally sane.
-He claimed that the original purpose of the cyanide used in the murder of Ruth McDonald was for his own suicide, but the jury returned its verdict of guilty and he was sentenced to 15-years-to-life for second-degree murder.
+Askins was released in 1951, and in April of the following year, he strangled 42-year-old Laura Cook to death.
+He was indicted in 1954 and accused of several other similar assaults.
+He was also retried for the 1938 murder after it was determined that he was legally sane.
+He claimed that the original purpose of the cyanide used in the murder of Ruth McDonald was for his own suicide, but the jury returned its verdict of guilty, and he was sentenced to 15 years to life for second degree murder.
 His conviction was later overturned in 1958 on a technicality concerning the statute of limitations.